How Many People Use Instagram?

 Instagram’s enjoying a bonafide boom.
 After introducing a slew of new features in 2016 (Instagram Live, Instagram Stories, and an algorithm chief among them), Instagram saw impressive growth in its user base.
 Now threatening Snapchat with its competing feature set in Stories, Instagram shows no sign of slowing down.

-Over a third of all social media users are on Instagram, and as Instagram’s feature set continues to expand (with the most recent addition being Instagram Galleries), Instagram’s user base will likely continue to grow, too.
+Over a third of all social media users are on Instagram, and as Instagram’s feature set continues to expand, Instagram’s user base will likely continue to grow, too.

 Instagram Users By The Numbers